 "ACG has been extremely valuable.
 Since joining, I have met many professionals that have introduced me to valuable opportunities, gotten me useful publicity and I've even hired someone I met through my involvement.
 In addition, two of my business partners, one in South Florida and one in New York City, joined their local groups and have had similar experiences.
 Thank you for the work you and ACG do."
 David Barnett, Chairman & COO, Corsis

 "ACG is an amazing group of senior level executives and service professionals who enjoy each other’s company and deepening relationships.
 The programs they run are informative and timely and always get good participation.
 I have found tremendous value in this group personally and professionally and encourage you to come to a meeting or event and see for yourself the high-quality people that will embrace you!”
 Laura Osborn, President, Crothers Consulting

-As ACG NJ celebrates its 15th year anniversary in 2018, we are compiling the memories of our founders as they share their insights into the launch of the chapter and their long commitment to its continued success.
+ACG NJ celebrated its 15th year anniversary in 2018, and so we found it fitting to hear from our founders as they share their insights into the launch of the chapter and their long commitment to its continued success.
 During these interviews, we have focused on two key questions.
 The first thing we ask is how they each first became involved in launching the chapter and the second question is why they remain actively involved 15 years later.